ADGEfficiency/energy-py-experiments/experiment-0/README.md

 - another idea is that neural nets dont have enough capacity
 - increase size scale from 12 to 16

-Seventh
+Seven
 - added features of medium & high prices,
-- change quantile to uniform
+- change quantile to uniform,
+- size scale to 14
+- initial_charge to 0 (from random)

+Eight
+- size scale to 10